superg/redumper/README.md

 The drive is specified using its drive letter: e.g. `--drive=E:` or `--drive=E`.

 ## Linux
-The drive is specified using the full path of its device file: `--drive=/dev/sr0`.
+The drive is specified using the full path of its device file: `--drive=/dev/sg0`.
 The disc has to be unmounted before running redumper.
 I suggest disabling removable drives automounting.

 At the time of writing, drive autodetection doesn't work for some Linux distributions.
 Autodetection is based on kernel sysfs guidelines but some distributions deviate from that (or I didn't implement it right).
 This will be fixed at some point and the current suggested workaround is to specify the drive directly.

 One thing to mention is that the device file has to represent a generic SCSI device as write commands will be executed (not in a sense of disc burning, but to alter drive state such as setting drive speed).
+This will mean using a device file like /dev/sg0 rather than /dev/sr0.

 ## macOS
 Before running for the first time, you'll need to install an `llvm` prerequisite via Homebrew: `brew install llvm@18`.
 (Without this installed, you will get an error: `Library not loaded: /opt/homebrew/opt/llvm/lib/c++/libc++.1.dylib`.)
 Additionally, you may also require removing the quarantine block that macOS may add to a downloaded redumper executable: `xattr -dr com.apple.quarantine {your/path/to/}redumper`, adjusting the path to redumper for your machine.